tthomas0702/bigiq-setup/README.md

-This script is only valid for 7.0 and bleow.
+This script is only valid for 7.0 and below.

 ************* For version 7.1 *************